padmapuli/Data-Analysis-Power-BI-/README.md

 - Average Order Value: Dividing total revenue with total number of orders
 -  Total Pizzas sold: Sum of quantities of all pizzas sold
--  Total Orders: Total number of orders placed 5.Average Pizzas sold per order: Total number of pizzas sold by total number of orders
+-  Total Orders: Total number of orders placed
+-  Average Pizzas Per Order: Dividing total number of pizzas sold by total number of orders